tottyn/strategic-smote/README.md

 # strategic-smote
-Files for applying the Strategic SMOTE (SSMOTE)
+Files for applying the Strategic SMOTE (SSMOTE) live here.